LeagueDAO/NomoDropMechanic/README.md

 * `Strategy` contract address to be set in `setStrategyContractAddress` - address where 80% of the funds are going be to sent to.
 * DAO wallet address to be set in `setDaoWalletAddress` - address where 20% of the funds are going be to sent to.

+For more details refer to the white paper [white paper](https://medium.com/leaguedao/leaguedao-white-paper-a3dbf82050f7).

 In order the contract presale functionality to operate properly, the contract will require:
-* presaleStartDate to be set in `setPresaleStartDate` - uint256 representing the duration of the presale.
+* presaleStartDate to be set in `setPresaleStartDate` - uint256 representing the start date of the presale period.
 * presaleDuration to be set in `setPresaleDuration` - uint256 representing the duration of the presale.
-* whitelisted addresses to be set in `setWhitelisted` - address[] representing the users who will be whitelisted.
+* whitelisted addresses to be set in `setWhitelisted` - address[] representing the users who will have the chance to redeem 1 token at most during the presale period.

 ## Install Dependencies
 It's as simple as running